 Hackers use devices such as routers, switches, and endpoints to access enterprise applications and data by exploiting unsecured ports, overly permissive network traffic rules, and inadequately patched and maintained hardware.

-Configuration errors almost always result in unauthorized access to sensitive information.
-One reason is that nearly 73 percent of organizations have at least one critical security misconfiguration that could expose sensitive data, systems, or services to adversaries.
+Configuration errors often result in unauthorized access to sensitive information.
+One reason is that nearly 73 percent of organizations have at least one critical security misconfiguration that could expose sensitive data, systems, or services to threat actors.

 Directory listing in a web application allows threat actors to browse and freely access the file structure and discover its security vulnerabilities.
 They can exploit these vulnerabilities to modify parts of the application and even reverse-engineer it.

-According to OWASP, configuration mistakes are a serious problem with mobile applications because the business and presentation layers are not deployed on a proprietary server under the organization’s control.
+Configuration mistakes can be a serious problem with mobile applications because the business and presentation layers are not deployed on a proprietary server under the organization’s control.
 Instead, the code is deployed on a mobile device that an attacker can physically access, modify, or reverse-engineer.

 Some critical misconfigurations allow attackers to access servers remotely and disable network and information security controls such as firewalls and VPNs.
 Unused open administration ports also expose the application to remote attacks.

-Sometimes legacy applications try to communicate with non-existent applications.
-That creates a security gap that allows attackers to establish a connection to the enterprise IT ecosystem.
+Occasionally, legacy applications will attempt to communicate with non-existent applications.
+That creates a security gap that allows attackers to connect to the enterprise IT ecosystem, providing the attacker even more unauthorized access to the organization.

-Security configuration errors are a widespread problem that can occur in any network, system, device, or application.
+Security configuration errors are a widespread problem in any network, system, device, or application.
 Organizations can avoid them or minimize the chance of occurrence by following these best practices.

 Configuration errors usually create warning signals that admins and developers should watch for.
-Red flags include notifications of multiple login attempts, devices that self-install software, and users’ web searches being redirected to unexpected websites.
-All these events usually point to compromised devices or application security.
+These alerts include notifications of multiple login attempts, devices that self-install software, and users’ web searches being redirected to unexpected websites.
+All these events can suggest compromised devices or applications.

 Regularly patch all devices and software

 Regular security patches and updates are vital to find and fix configuration errors.
-Admins can also patch a golden image (that is, a virtual machine configured correctly) and deploy it into the entire environment.
+Admins can also patch a “golden image” (a virtual machine configured correctly) and deploy it into the entire environment.

 Strengthen remote access controls